A Theology of Worship

 In addition to regular bread and wine, we also have gluten-free bread and grape juice available; just ask when it's your turn.

 We believe that one of the most formative things for kids is to be in worship with their parents from as early an age as possible.
 At this point we are doing "integrated family worship," with no child care or kids' church.
-However, we do have a "quiet room" attached to our sanctuary with chairs and soft toys, for nursing mothers or for little kids who need to take a break.
-We hope to offer nursery care during a portion of our service by March 2022.
+However, we do have a "quiet room" behind our sanctuary with chairs and soft toys, for nursing mothers or for little kids who need to take a break.